 For thousands of years, many governments have punished people convicted of certain crimes by putting them to death, using various means to accomplish this.
 The death penalty is considered by many to be the ultimate form of punishment for those who have committed society’s most heinous crimes, including rape and murder.
 As times have changed, so have the methods of execution.

 The form by which prisoners are executed is changing.
 In America and a growing number of other countries, lethal injection has become the most commonly used form of capital punishment, replacing other forms such as hanging and the electric chair.
-In this article, we’ll examine how lethal injection is carried out and what a prisoner experiences in the days prior to execution.
+This article examines how lethal injection is carried out and what a prisoner experiences in the days before execution.

-More than 3,175 men and women were serving death sentences in American prisons as of December 2009, according to the U.S. Department of Justice.
+More than 3,175 men and women were serving death sentences in American prisons as of December 2009.
 Many of these people have been on death row for decades, waiting as their cases work their way through the appeals process.
 Some will die before ever having to face the execution chamber.
 Still, the number of executions taking place in the United States continues to grow.

 The capital-punishment process begins when a person is convicted of a crime and sentenced to death.
 However, the execution can be delayed for years while the condemned prisoner makes his appeals to the courts.
 In the meantime, the prisoner lives in a section of a state or federal prison called death row.
 The specific events that follow can vary from state to state, but the overall process is generally the same.

-Once a prisoner’s appeals are exhausted, an execution order is given and a date is set for the execution.
-The condemned inmate may be moved from the general condemned housing area into a special area of the prison, called death watch.
+Once a prisoner’s appeals are exhausted, execution order is given, and a date is set for the execution.
+The condemned inmate may be moved from the general condemned housing area into a special area of the prison, called deathwatch.
 This area may be housed in the same building as the execution chamber.
 Some states move the inmate to another prison — a central prison where executions are carried out.

 Last 24 Hours

-In the final 24 hours before the execution, a prisoner can be visited by several people, including family, friends, attorneys and spiritual advisors.
-These visits take place in the death watch area or a special visitation room, and are halted sometime during that last day.
+In the final 24 hours before the execution, several people can visit a prisoner, including family, friends, attorneys, and spiritual advisors.
+These visits occur in the deathwatch area or a special visitation room and are halted sometime during that last day.